 “Whenever police kill someone, it is a tragedy,” the chapter’s legal director, Teresa Nelson, said in a statement.
 “A police shooting can affect the whole community.
 The residents of St. Paul along with the family … deserve to know what happened in this tragic incident.
 The investigation should be transparent and done in a timely manner.”

 When the BCA completes its investigation, the Ramsey County attorney’s office will review the findings and decide if charges are warranted.

-Jones and Adams joined the force in 2013.
+Jones and Adams are on standard paid leave while the investigation proceeds.
+They both joined the force in 2013.
 Jones’ father, Tim Jones, was a St. Paul officer who was slain in 1994 by a man who was on the run after killing another officer earlier that day.
-They’re both on standard paid leave while the investigation proceeds.

 Personnel files released Tuesday show mostly clean records plus words of praise.
 Adams was reprimanded in 2014 for a preventable squad car accident in which he was following someone too closely, but he got a medal of commendation last year.